jzohrab/lwt/docs/wordpress.md

     _http://...path-to-wp-blog.../lwt/wp\_lwt\_stop.php_
     The LWT home page has such a link.
 If you only log out via the links on the WordPress pages, you will still be able to use LWT until the browser is closed.
 If you want to log out from both WordPress and LWT, use the above link, or click on the link on the LWT home page!
 8. If you delete a user, you must find out its user number (table "wp\_users").
 After deleting the user in WordPress, you can delete the database for that user ($rootdbname + the user number, e.g., "wordpress_lwt_42").
 You can do this in phpMyAdmin.

+## Each WP user gets a separate database -- migration required

+**This is a change from the upstream repo.**

+The original LWT project gives each WordPress user their own set of tables within the mysql LWT database.
+For example, given users 1, 2, and 3, there would be `1_words`, `2_words`, `3_words`.
+This makes the code harder to work with.

+This version of LWT instead gives each separate user their own database, running on the same server, e.g. `lwt_1`, `lwt_2`, `lwt_3`, with their own standard tables.

+If any existing WordPress+LWT users would like to use this code, they'll need to migrate the data from their LWT installations to use this database.
+E.g, the table `1_words` would need to be migrated to `lwt_1` database, `words` table.